Dataport/polar/packages/plugins/LayerChooser/README.md

 ## Configuration

-// TODO: Link to layers (like global plugin parameters) The tool does not require any configuration for itself, but is based on the [`mapConfiguration.layers`](../../core/README.md#mapconfiguration.layers).
+The tool does not require any configuration for itself, but is based on the [`mapConfiguration.layers`](../../core/README.md#mapconfiguration.layers).
 It will infer its options from there, and change layer visibility and availability depending on `minZoom` and `maxZoom`.